Ahmed-KHI/SRP/PROJECT_SUMMARY.md

 ## 📞 Support

-Your Smart Receipt Processor is ready!
+Smart Receipt Processor is ready!
 The demo proves Gemini integration works perfectly.
 For any issues:

 1. Run `python demo_gemini.py` to verify setup
 2. Check `.env` file for configuration
 3. Install Tesseract for full OCR functionality

-**🎉 Congratulations!
-You now have a production-ready AI-powered receipt processing system!**